WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 We will now edit the 'macOS Mojave' text.
 This is the most sophisticated of the modifications described in this document but should require only a few minutes to complete.

-Download the 'optool' utility from the list of resources above and move it to your 'Modified' folder.
+Download the Optool utility and iHex editor from the list of resources above.
+Move the Optool utility to your 'Modified' folder and the iHex editor to your 'Applications' folder

 Open a Finder window, select 'Go' from the menu bar and choose 'Go to Folder'.
 Enter '/Applications/Utilities/System Information.app/Contents/MacOS' and click 'Go'.
 Locate the file named 'System Information'.
 Create two duplicates of this file, placing one of them in your 'Originals' folder and the other in your 'Modified' folder.